work-shop/the-avenue-concept-website/wp-content/plugins/wp-meta-seo/readme.txt

 * SEO 404 and redirect: Redirect all 404 in one click
 * Check for SEO error: is robot.txt blocking search engine
 * Bulk edit SEO link title in your content
-* Add SEO link title box in editor link manager
-* Follow/Nofollow bulk link edition
-* Follow/Nofollow on Wordpress content
+* Follow/Nofollow on WordPress content
-* Page title display as content title or SEO meta title
 * Generate automatically xml sitemap
 * Generate automatically HTML sitemap
-* Sitemap source: menu selection (can be any content type), post, category of post, pages, author content
+* Sitemap source: menu, post, pages, category and custom posts
-* Setup update frequency and priority for each sitemap link
-* Copy and sync a xml sitemap to root for external SEO tool
-* HTML sitemap display with 3 columns and display position for each type of content
+* HTML sitemap display with 3 frontend layouts
-* Add link in the robot.txt
-* Google Ananlytics tracking and statistics display

 = Main plugins from JoomUnited: =